 (1) In a nursing home licensed under chapter 18.51

-(a) By a pattern of conduct or inaction by a person or entity with a duty of care that fails to provide the goods and services to maintain physical or mental health of a vulnerable adult, or that fails to avoid or prevent physical or mental harm or pain to a resident; or
+(a) A pattern of conduct or inaction by a person or entity with a duty of care that fails to provide the goods and services that maintain physical or mental health of a vulnerable adult, or that fails to avoid or prevent physical or mental harm or pain to a vulnerable adult; or

-(b) By an act or omission by a person or entity with a duty of care that demonstrates a serious disregard of consequences of such magnitude as to constitute a clear and present danger to the resident's health, welfare, or safety, including but not limited to conduct prohibited under RCW 9A.42.100
+(b) An act or omission by a person or entity with a duty of care that demonstrates a serious disregard of consequences of such a magnitude as to constitute a clear and present danger to the vulnerable adult's health, welfare, or safety, including but not limited to conduct prohibited under RCW 9A.42.100

-means a state of being out of compliance with state and/or federal requirements for nursing homes/facilities.
-"Nursing assistant"
+"Noncompliance" means a state of being out of compliance with state and/or federal requirements for nursing homes/facilities.

 means a nursing assistant as defined under RCW 18.88A.020